The Fishermen at sea.

 In 1796 he exhibited the first of many oil paintings (Fishermen at Sea) along with ten drawings.
 It was a moonlight scene in the traditional style of Horace Vernet, Philip James de Loutherbourg and Joseph Wright.

-In 1798 Turner moved to Harley street where he began an affair with a much older woman Sarah Danby, thought to be at least nine years his senior, recently widowed and a mother of three.
+In 1798 Turner moved to Harley street where he began an affair with Sarah Danby, a much older woman and thought to be at least nine years his senior, recently widowed and a mother of three.
 This lasted for about ten years.
 They never lived together and kept their affair hidden and as secret as possible.

 In 1800 Turner publishes some poetry which he had intended to use as an accompaniment to his exhibits at the Royal Academy